FIRST LEGO League

 - You and your team definitely want to study the Challenge document to understand the competition rules and requirements.
 If you have any questions, ask them at a clinic or ask on the NorthTexasFLL group.

-- If your team is at a loss for getting started with building a robot, the “Educator Vehicle with attachments” is a reasonable place to start and get some ideas.
+- If your team is at a loss for getting started with building a robot, the “SPIKE Prime driving base” is a good place to start.
+For EV-3, the “Educator Vehicle with attachments” is a reasonable place to start and get some ideas.
 If you hsve an NXT set instead of EV3, Jay Jordan recommends the 3-motor chassis from nxtprograms.com .

 - Once you have a robot, see if the team can get it to solve a couple of (easy) missions.
-There are almost always one or two missions that involve pushing something very close to Base.
+There are almost always one or two missions that involve pushing something very close to Launch Area.

 - Begin brainstorming Project topics and identifying resources and experts.
 Be sure to keep track of your research and contacts!